MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 ## Task #3: Verify Data Import

 1. Navigate back to the previous Power Apps tab.
 Click **Done** on the popup.

-Select **Solutions** on the left navigation bar and open your **Campus Management** solution.
+2. Select **Solutions** on the left navigation bar and open your **Campus Management** solution.

-2. Click to open the **Visit** entity, then select the **Data** tab.
+2. Click to open the **Visit** table, then select the **Data** tab.

-3. Click **Active Visits** in the top right-hand corner to display the view selector, then select **All fields**.
+3. Click **Active Visits** in the top right-hand corner to display the view selector, then select **All columns**.
 This will change the view that is being used to display the Visit data.

     > If you do not see **Active Visits** due to smaller resolution, you should see an eye icon in the same location.

-    > If the import was successful, you should see a list of visit entries.
+    > If the import was successful, you should see a list of visit rows.

 4. Click on any value in the **Building** column, confirm that the Building form opens in a separate window.